Scales and Tails

 Reptiles at the Center

-The Georgia Southern Wildlife Center posses many amazing reptiles.
+The Georgia Southern Wildlife Center possess many amazing reptiles.
 Everything from tiny anoles, common on fences and in gardens, to threatened Eastern Indigo snakes and Gopher tortoises to fourteen foot long Burmese Pythons!
 Our main building is full to the brim of every manner of native reptile, including a gator tank, turtle petting pen and more snakes than you could shake a stick at.

 Our Down to Earth Encounter is a great interactive display where you can discover our reptiles while learning about our native habitats.
 Search through the “underbrush” to find everything from sinks to venomous snakes (all safely behind glass).
 Outside our gift shop, take some time to enter the turtle yard, where a whole troupe of box turtles can be found, along with several Gopher Tortoises and an actual gopher tortoise burrow!